Kyaw-Thiha/hsdt-testing/README.md

 Note that the `hsdt_s_complex.pth` and `hsdt_l_complex.pth` does not seem to working due to the wrong shape.

-3b.
+## Error Logs
 If you want to record the error logs given from the command, run the following command instead
 ```
 python -m hsirun.test -a hsdt.hsdt.hsdt -r models/hsdt_m_gaussian.pth -kp "" -t noise_gaussian_30 > logs/hsdt_test.log 2>&1
 ```